This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.

 There are also three other support plants—Etobicoke, which makes powertrain components and aluminum die castings; Toledo, which makes steering columns and torque converters; and the beautiful Mt.
 Elliott Tool & Die (in Detroit), which makes stamping dies and checking and stamping fixtures.
 Etobicoke, west of Toronto, was built in 1942 and purchased by Chrysler in 1964, and expanded in 1965 and 1998.

 Mount Elliott is on the border of the scenic Outer Drive and Mt.
 Elliott Street; Chrysler has used both names, sometimes calling the facility Outer Drive.
 The building itself was put up in 1938 by Briggs Body as a stamping plant; it was purchased by Chrysler, with most of Briggs’ assets, in 1956 and used until 1983.
 At that time, the stamping presses were removed and tool and die manufacturing equipment was brought in from Vernor Tool & Die, which was being closed down.
 The Mt.
 Elliott facility also had did pilot plant operations and stamping plant engineering into the 1990s, but these facilities were moved into the Chrysler Technology Center.
-The plant was idled in 2018 and is due to be closed and sold.
+The plant was idled in 2018 and was due to be closed and sold, but is apparently open once again.

 Books by MoTales writer David Zatz